-With The Mandalorian Season 2 all wrapped up, it sounds fitting for me to now spotlight the show’s first recurring character with an Asian-descended performer.
+With The Mandalorian Season 2 all wrapped up, it sounds fitting for me to now spotlight the show’s first recurring character with a West Asian actor.
 Beginning all the way back in Chapter 1: “The Mandalorian”, Iranian-American Omid Abtahi portrays Dr. Pershing, Moff Gideon’s go-to “cloning engineer”.
 The actor marks a carryover from another Star Wars TV show, having previously voiced Cadet Amis on The Clone Wars.
 Across the first two Mandalorian seasons, four different directors – Dave Filoni, Deborah Chow, Carl Weathers, and Peyton Reed – helmed Pershing’s scenes, all from episodes penned by Jon Favreau.
-The Mandalorian‘s most frequently-appearing male cast member of Asian descent, Omid Abtahi, and Favreau, have given the doctor an impression that seems conniving, but not ruthless.
+Arguably The Mandalorian‘s most frequently-appearing male Asian-American cast member, Omid Abtahi, and Favreau, have given the doctor an impression that seems conniving, but not ruthless.

 A long time ago…